 You might use multiple site-to-site connections between your on-premises network and virtual cloud network (VCN) for redundancy or other reasons.

 For example, you might use both FastConnect private peering and VPN Connect to the dynamic routing gateway (DRG) attached to your VCN.
 Or perhaps you use redundant VPN Connect connections to the DRG (for an example scenario, see Example Layout with Multiple Geographic Areas).
 Or perhaps you use FastConnect public peering, FastConnect private peering, and VPN Connect.

 This topic covers important details about route advertisement and path preferences when you have multiple connections.

 DRG Route Advertisements to Your On-Premises Network

 FastConnect private peering and VPN Connect provide your on-premises network with private access to a VCN.
 Both types of connections terminate on a single DRG that is attached to the VCN.
 Remember that VPN Connect can use either Border Gateway Protocol (BGP) or static routing, or a combination.
 FastConnect always uses BGP for route advertisements.

-If you're using VPN Connect with static routing, and you've configured the VCN to give your on-premises network private access to Oracle services, you must configure your edge device with the routes for the Oracle Services Network public IP ranges that are advertised by the DRG over the private path (through the service gateway).
+If you're using VPN Connect with static routing, and the VCN is configured to give your on-premises network private access to Oracle services, you must configure your edge device with the routes for the Oracle Services Network public IP ranges advertised by the DRG over the private path (through the service gateway).
 For a list of those ranges, see Public IP Addresses for VCNs and the Oracle Services Network

 If the routes for the different paths are the same, Oracle uses the shortest AS path when sending traffic to your on-premises network, regardless of which path was used to initiate the connection to Oracle.
 Therefore asymmetric routing is allowed.
 Asymmetric routing here means that Oracle's response to a request can follow a different path than the request.
 For example, depending on how your edge device (also called your customer-premises equipment, or CPE) is configured, you could send a request over VPN Connect, but the Oracle response could come back over FastConnect.
 If you want to force routing to be symmetric, Oracle recommends using BGP and AS path prepending with your routes to influence which path Oracle uses when responding to and initiating connections.